 Performance of ‘The List’

-Last week, the average price return of ‘The List’ was up with a return of +13.0% YTD (capital).
+The price of ‘The List’ was up from the previous week, with an average YTD return of +11.3% (capital).

 Even though prices may fluctuate, the dependable growth in our income does not.
 Stay the course.
 You will be happy you did.